VinceDeFran/odinCalculator/README.md

 Calculator SHALL have an equalsButton Event Listener that activates the OPERATE function.

-Calculator SHALL track the number of Operator (math function) buttons that have been pressed since the last result.
+DONE        Calculator SHALL track the number of Operator (math function) buttons that have been pressed since the last result.

 Calculator SHALL activate the OPERATE function if a second Operator button is pressed after NumberTwo.

-Calculator SHALL reset the Operator tracking to zero before exiting the OPERATE function.
+DONE        Calculator SHALL reset the Operator tracking to zero before exiting the OPERATE function.

 Calculator SHALL have a CLEAR function that resets the RESULT to zero.